cakeio-unreal/cakeio-unreal.github.io/docs/files/blueprint.md

 {% assign policy_id="OverwriteItems" %}
 * {% include link_policy.md %}

+{: .note }
+Whenever a move / rename succeeds, the **UCakeFile** will automatically update all of its path information to reflect its new location.

 ### Deleting Files
 To delete a file, use `DeleteFile`:
 {% assign bp_file_id="delete-file" %}